Wizards (film): Plot

 In a forest inhabited by fairies, the group is accosted by their leader, Sean.
-Weehawk realizes that Peace is missing, when an unseen assassin kills Sean and kidnaps Elinore.
+Weehawk realizes that Peace is missing, when an unseen assassin kills Sean resulting in the fairies kidnapping Elinore.
 Avatar and Weehawk begin to search for Elinore in the forbidden Fairy Sanctuary, but Weehawk falls into a chasm and insists that Avatar leave him and find the girl.
 Avatar locates her, captured by fairies and small human-like creatures, just as she is about to be killed.
 Avatar attempts to explain that they did not kill Sean, but the fairies do not believe him and shoot him with an arrow.
 Wounded in the shoulder, Avatar refuses to fight back, which impresses the fairy king.
 Instead of executing them, he merely teleports Avatar and Elinore to a snowy mountaintop.
 Avatar and Elinore resume their journey, but they soon realize that they are wandering in circles.
 Peace and Weehawk (whom Peace saved from a vicious monster in the chasm) find Avatar and Elinore.
 Together, they find their way out of the mountains.
 Soon, Avatar and the others encounter the encamped army of an elf General who is preparing to attack Scortch the following day, but Blackwolf launches a sneak attack that night.

 Elinore and Peace are attacked by one of Blackwolf's demons which Avatar quickly dispatches.
 When one of Blackwolf's battle tanks arrives to destroy the camp, Elinore unexpectedly kills Peace and climbs into the tank as it drives off.

 The next day, Avatar and Weehawk enter Scortch by ship and make for Blackwolf's castle, while the General leads his elf warriors in a bloody battle to distract Blackwolf's forces.
 The pair split up, Weehawk tracking Elinore while Avatar goes after Blackwolf.
 Weehawk nearly kills Elinore, but she explains that Blackwolf had taken control of her mind after she touched Peace.
 Blackwolf declares his magic superior to Avatar's and demands his surrender.
 Avatar admits that he has not practiced magic for some time, but offers to show Blackwolf a trick that their mother taught him; Avatar then pulls a pistol from his sleeve and shoots Blackwolf dead.
 Weehawk destroys the projector, leaving the mutants leaderless and helpless as the General's army defeats them.
 With Montagar's safety secured, Weehawk returns home as its new ruler, while Avatar and Elinore decide to start their own kingdom elsewhere.